AtsukoRuo/note/框架 & 中间件/Docker & k8s/Kubernetes 初步.md

   - **The Kubernetes Service Proxy (Kube Proxy)** load-balances network traffic between applications.

 > Most Kubernetes clusters also contain several other components.
 This includes a DNS server, network plugins, logging agents and many others.
 They typically run on the worker nodes but can also be configured to run on the master.

-Everything in Kubernetes is represented by an **object**.
-You create and retrieve these objects via the Kubernetes API.
-Your application consists of several types of these objects

-- one type represents the application deployment as a whole
-- another represents a running instance of your application
-- another represents the service provided by a set of these instances and allows reaching them at a single IP address
-- and so on

-These objects are usually defined in one or more manifest files in either YAML or JSON format.